Hubert Davis: Sports analyst

 Following his playing career, Davis began working for ESPN as a college basketball analyst in the 2007–2008 season.
 During his time at ESPN, he served as a studio analyst for the network's coverage of college basketball and was a panelist on College Gameday.
 He left ESPN to return to Chapel Hill as an assistant coach following the 2011–2012 season.

 Coaching career

-North Carolina assistant coach (2012-2021)

-Prior to the 2012–2013 season, UNC head coach Roy Williams hired Davis as an assistant.
+Prior to the 2012–13 season, UNC head coach Roy Williams hired Davis as an assistant.
 Davis also served as head coach of UNC's junior varsity basketball team, one of the only junior varsity teams remaining in college basketball.
 UNC's junior varsity program is a long-standing program tradition, and several former JV players have gone on to be walk-ons for the varsity team.

 Davis was on the bench for the Tar Heels 2017 NCAA Men's Basketball tournament run that concluded with a 71–65 win over Gonzaga in the National Championship game.